 Arts Degree in English at the University of California, Davis in 1991.

-Pietro Parravano, Secretary, Past President
+Pietro Parravano, Vice President

 He has received numerous awards from all levels of government and community organizations for his advocacy of sustainable fishing.
 He received his master’s degree in biology from Eastern Michigan University.
 After completing graduate school, he taught science and mathematics at Woodside Priory School in Portola Valley.

 Commissioner Jim Tucker of San Mateo was elected to the Harbor Commission in November 1998, following his appointment to fill a vacancy earlier in the year.